shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 **VARIA**

+Since I missed this class, I got up to date by asking classmates.
 The class was about hacking an existing receipe in a group, to make it suitable to eat for everyone and sharing the soups among the groups.
 Next to a presentation on hacking food, there was a presentation on geographic coding.

 ## WEEK 3